mxro/java-json/README.md

 # Java JSON

-An extremely simple library to render human-readable JSON with Java.
+[Java JSON](https://github.com/mxro/java-json) is an extremely simple library to render human-readable JSON with Java.

 **Why:** A simple and very portable way to generate beautiful, human-readable JSON.